abarnert/superhackyinternals/README.md

 As examples, I think these types cover everything you'd need to figure out any other type later ("you" here meaning "me in the future, the next time I've forgotten how strings work under the covers...).

-There's some interesting stuff in `dict`, but off the top of my head, all of the other builtin types either aren't very exciting (`list` is just `bytearray` with an array of  `PyObject *` instead of `char`), or do all the exciting stuff at a higher level (functions are fun, but internally there's nothing to see you can't already see from inside the language).
+The only other builtin with interestingly complicated internals I can think of is `dict`.

+There are some types with key attributes that are immutable from within the language.
+In many cases, it's easier to just `pythonapi` the C API functions (e.g., with `frame`, `cell`, `function`, `code`, etc.), but there are a few things that are immutable even from the C API (e.g., monkeypatching the slots of a builtin `type`), and you can hack them up the same way as `int` and `str`.